nv-morpheus/Morpheus/docs/source/developer_guide/guides/2_real_world_phishing.md

 ### Stand-alone Function

-For this example we started with the class based aproach.
+For this example we started with the class based approach.
 However we could have just as easily written this as a stand-alone function.
 The following example is equivalent to the class based example above:

 ```python
 from morpheus.common import TypeId